mehulagg/gitlab_test/doc/user/project/settings/index.md

 # Project settings

 NOTE: **Note:**
-Only project Maintainers and Admin users have the [permissions] to access a project settings.
+Only project Maintainers and Admin users have the [permissions] to access project settings.

 You can adjust your [project](../index.md) settings by navigating